waynemerry/aihack2023/data_scripts/README.md

 $ python data_scripts\train_timing.py
 ```

-We tested different model architectures by changing  depth, width and keeping dropout layers but not observed any change in accuracy.
-We observed that model producing grater than 90% accuracy in in our validation data which is proving the model is good enough for predicting Progression and Timing with historical data.
+We tested various model architectures by adjusting depth and width while maintaining dropout layers, but did not observe any changes in accuracy.
+We noticed that the model consistently achieved an accuracy greater than 90% on our validation data, indicating its effectiveness in predicting Progression and Timing using historical data.